Nosa Ehimwenme, Chairman

 General Contractors typically work under a Lump Sum or Stipulated Sum contract.
 With this approach, the General Contractor is invited by the project owner to bid or quote on the overall project.
 The General Contractor will review and analyze the drawings, scope of work, and requirements of the project, collect quotes from a number of qualified specialized subcontractors for all of the work to be done, add their own overhead costs and submit a quote.
 The General Contractor is then obligated to deliver the project as agreed on that price.
 Any savings that are realized become additional profit for the General Contractor.

 On the job site, the activities and responsibilities of a General Contractor and Construction Manager are essentially the same.
 The difference lies in the nature of the relationship and the structure of the contract.

-Construction Management is generally a more collaborative relationship than that of General Contractor.
+Construction Management is generally a more collaborative relationship than that of the General Contractor.
 As mentioned, with General Contracting, the construction company provides a competitive bid and then delivers a project for that amount.
 Any cost savings become additional profit for the General Contractor.
 With Construction Management, the construction company works with the client from the earliest stages to advise and develop a budget for the project.
-The owner selects the options they prefer and the Construction Manager executes the project guided by that budget and based on an agreed upon fee.
-Cost savings are returned to the owners budget.
+The owner selects the options they prefer and the Construction Manager executes the project guided by that budget and based on an agreed-upon fee.
+Cost savings are returned to the owner’s budget.